ike-kazu/AnimeChan/README.md

 # AnimeChan App

 ## OverView
 I created the simple app with next.js and API.
 From this app, you can get an anime name, a character and his quote.
+To create in your local, clone this and excute blow commands.
 ## API
 From https://github.com/RocktimSaikia/anime-chan